 A cool, windy day, sometimes sun drenched, other times gloomy.
 A day typical of dry days the winter thus far, a year when the cold is locked away out west leaving us warm and wet.
-The El Nino that is … Continue reading
+The El Nino that is in large part driving our weather is also bringing extreme heat, drought, and brush fires … Continue reading Fire Weather: Australia

 I awoke to another sparkling early summer day, cool and cloudless.
 By mid afternoon the temperature had risen into the mid-eighties, and a lake cooled breeze was blowing from the west.
-Lake Chaplain remains cold for late June and the wind cools as it blows across the chilly water’s surface.
-On a low humidity day like today, the net effect is a sort of natural air conditioning.
-Continue reading
+Lake Chaplain remains cold for late June and the wind cools as it blows across the chilly water's surface.
+On a low humidity day … Continue reading Echoes

 Such a crucial conversation!
 This is a topic I often think about as the fate of humanity and much of the natural world depends on how we navigate the issues of resource fairness and environmental justice.
 Ecological education is a most complex arena now.